k0retux/fuddly/docs/source/disruptors.rst

   For each node associated to existence constraints or quantity constraints, alter the constraint, one at a time, after each call to this disruptor.
+  If `deep` is set, enable new structure corruption cases, based on the minimum and maximum amount of non-terminal nodes (within the input data) specified in the data model.

 Reference:
   :class:`fuzzfmk.generic_data_makers.sd_struct_constraints`